elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/INDIAN-STARTUP-ECOSYSTEM-FUNDING/analysis.md

 - Facebook, Googel, Silver Lake
 - Sequoia Capital

-9. These are the cities that received the highest amount in funding from investors:
+9. These were the cities that received the highest amount in funding from investors:
 - Mumbai
 - Bengaluru
 - Gurgaon